luizbgomide/sovereign/index.md

 ### Change Log

+#### 2024-08-18
+- Finish the first draft of the preparing-a-module section

 #### 2024-08-16
 - Rewrite the section on rest, adding a Comfortable Sleep keyword.
 - Add examples and running the game to the ToC